bronson/table_differ/README.md

 ### Snapshot a Table

-Any time you want to snapshot a table (say, before a new import), call `create_snapshot`.
+Any time you want to snapshot a table (say, before a new data import), call `create_snapshot`.

 ```ruby